stanfordnlp/stanza/_pages/available_models.md

 https://github.com/stanfordnlp/stanza/blob/v1.5.1/stanza/utils/datasets/tokenization/convert_my_alt.py

+### Old English

+The Nerthus project is building an Old English UD dataset.
+While it is currently not published with UD, [a prototype is available on github](https://github.com/dmetola/Old_English-OEDT).

 ### Sindhi

 In conjunction with the NLP team at [ISRA](https://isra.edu.pk/), we have published a [UD dataset](https://aclanthology.org/2025.udw-1.11/) which is mostly finished, but has not been part of an updated UD release yet.
 We built a pipeline out of the current candidate dataset.
 Included is an NER model built from [an NER dataset published elsewhere](https://aclanthology.org/2020.lrec-1.361/).